 The standard outlines two distinct methods of measuring industrial properties; the Exterior Wall Methodology (Method A) and the Drip Line Methodology (Method B).
-BOMA/SIOR 2009 functions similarly to the BOMA 1996 office standard (ANSI/BOMA Z65.1-1996) with the principal difference being the Measure Line.
-BOMA/SIOR 2009 also makes specific recommendations with respect to finished and unfinished mezzanines.
+The BOMA 2012 industrial standard functions similarly to the BOMA 2010 office standard (ANSI/BOMA Z65.1-2010) with the principal difference being the Measure Line and other adaptations more relevant to industrial buildings, such as specific considerations with respect to mezzanines.

-Known as the Exterior Wall Methodology, Method A measures to the outside of exterior walls (measure line) to calculate areas.
-Method A is arguably more popular then Method B. Certain features of an industrial building are excluded from the calculation of area, including canopies, unenclosed connecting links, unenclosed exterior staircases or fire escapes and unenclosed shipping/receiving platforms.
+Known as the Exterior Exterior Enclosure Method, Method A measures to the outside of exterior walls (measure line) to calculate areas.
+Method A is arguably more popular than Method B. Certain features of an industrial building are excluded from the calculation of area, including canopies, unenclosed connecting links, unenclosed exterior staircases or fire escapes and unenclosed shipping/receiving platforms.
 The main condition for an area to be excluded is that it exists beyond the measure line.

 While Method A is the most conventional approach for measuring industrial buildings, Method B has gained popularity (even in colder climates), where landlords wish to maximize the rentable area of their buildings.
 Certain features of an industrial building are excluded from the calculation of area, including canopies, unenclosed connecting links, unenclosed exterior staircases or fire escapes and unenclosed shipping/receiving platforms.
 The main condition for an area to be excluded is that it exists beyond the measure line.